VO Donation Page

 The diet simply made sense.
 Since humans are the only animals who cook their food, we'd have to be better off eating a more natural diet of raw foods...wouldn't we?

-It didn't go so well.
-I had low body fat to begin with, and on the raw foods diet my weight dropped from 138 to 128 lbs.
+It didn’t go so well for me.
+I had low body fat to begin with, and on the raw foods diet my weight dropped ten pounds.
 As a regular weightlifter, I noticed my strength decline considerably.
-I got frequent colds (some say this is the body "detoxifying").
-I constantly thought about how much I wanted to eat cooked food.
+I got frequent colds (some say this is the body detoxifying; a more likely explanation is that I wasn’t eating enough protein to prevent infections).
+I was obsessed with food and wanting to eat cooked food.
 The couple who mentored me were also struggling with the diet.

-One day, I had to admit that it wasn't working.
-I slowly weaned myself back onto cooked foods to curb my cravings.
+Eventually I had to admit that it wasn’t working and I slowly weaned myself back onto cooked foods.
 Though I tried to resist, my diet became more cooked all the time.
-One day in 1997, I decided to follow my cravings and eat as much cooked food as I wanted.
-Since then I've eaten most of my food cooked and have felt much better.
+Since 1997 I’ve eaten most of my food cooked.

 The experience turned me to science, relying more on published scientific research and much less on popular theories and anecdotal reports.
 As I read more mainstream nutrition science, it became clear that many of the claims made by raw foodists were not true.